 Maybe that could be the reason you are single, and maybe ill health or even some catastrophe that you did not foresee coming.
 And I salute you for the hard work that you do.
 However, it is not without pain in my heart when I see people just deciding to fall apart because of their differences.
 I would like us to acknowledge that even in our own home, where we are all the same people with same genetics and everything.
 We are different and we have lots of conflicts and disagreements.
 We have a lot of things with disagreement About, yet we are one family.
 Our spouses are not our slaves or genie.

-I don't know why we expect our spouses to listen to us and follow suit like slaves are like people without parts of their own and fillings of their own, we need to change that attitude, we need to change that perspective, you did not marry a spouse or husband or a wife to become your common de, or your surf, or your robot, or the other side of you that does things that you don't like to do.
+I don't know why we expect our spouses to listen to us and follow suit like slaves are like people without parts of their own and fillings of their own.
+We need to change that attitude; we need to change that perspective.
+I am certain that you did not marry a spouse or husband or a wife to become your "serf” or your surf, or your robot, or the other side of you that does things that you don't like to do.
 No, we are actually equal partners, everyone doing 100% of their part, and getting in 100% to do their role.
-We complement each other, we do not compete with each other, we fulfill each other, we do not have to fill an empty cup from the other one.
-Everyone should come with their cup full so that they don't feel the greed or the need to empty the other person's cup.
+We complement each other; we do not compete with each other, we fulfil each other, we do not have to fill an empty cup from the other one.
+Everyone should come with their cup full so that they don't feel the desire or the need to empty the other person's cup.
 We actually empty onto each other daily.
 But don't come with a half cup or an empty cup. expecting your spouse to feel the other half.
 That's not the way it works.